THIS PAGE CONTAINS:

 A Brief Overview of the Historic Bozeman Trail

-The Historic Bozeman Trail was used by Native Americans and wildlife long before 1863 when John Bozeman and John Jacobs identified a shortcut for emigrants traveling from the North Platte River, Wyoming to Montana’s gold-fields.
+The Bozeman Trail was used by American Indians and wildlife long before 1863 when John Bozeman and John Jacobs identified a shortcut for emigrants traveling from the North Platte River, Wyoming to Montana’s goldfields.

-The newly promoted Bozeman Trail triggered the military to build three forts along the Trail to protect emigrants and other travelers to the gold fields.
-Forts Reno and Phil Kearny were built in now Johnson County, WY, and Fort C.F.
-Smith in what is now the Crow Reservation, MT.
-Native Americans recognized these forts as pathway to destroy their way of life and were determined to protect their homeland and their hunting grounds.
+The newly promoted Bozeman Trail triggered the military to build three forts along the Trail to protect emigrants and other travelers to the goldfields.
+Forts Reno and Phil Kearny were built in what is now Johnson County, WY, and Fort C.F.
+Smith in what is now on the Crow Reservation, MT.
+American Indians recognized these forts as pathway to destroy their lifeways, and were determined to protect their homeland and hunting grounds.

-After many battles and untold lives lost, the Army closed the route to emigrants in 1866.
-The Bozeman Trail continued as a military route until the 1868 abandonment of the three forts.
-Deciding factors were the consequences of the Dec.
-21st, 1866 Fetterman Fight, the completion of railroad south of the Powder River Country in 1868, and the pending Fort Laramie Treaty of 1868.
+The Trail was closed to emigrants for a period during 1865, and again late in 1866.
+It continued as a military route until the August 1868 abandonment of the three Forts: Reno, Phil Kearny and C.F.
+Smith.
+Deciding factors were the consequences of Fetterman Fight on December 21st, 1866, the completion of Union Pacific Railroad in 1868, and the pending 1868 Fort Laramie Treaty.
 Heavy military and civilian use of the Bozeman Trail resumed in the early 1870’s with the discovery of gold in the Black Hills.
 Leading to another consequence – the Battle of the Little Bighorn.

 The most significant conflicts along the Bozeman Trail occurred in Johnson and Sheridan Counties, WY.
-The “Travel the Historic Bozeman Trail” pamphlet and this website page helps guide visitors to historic sights and sites along the Trail.
+The “Travel Wyoming's Historic Bozeman Trail” guide and this website page helps guide visitors to historic sights and sites along the Trail.

 Over 280 miles of the Bozeman Trail corridor are along Wyoming’s I-25 and I-90.
-To obtain print copies of the brochure “Travel the Historic Bozeman Trail” please contact fpkbta@gmail,com
+To obtain print copies of the “Travel Wyoming's Historic Bozeman Trail” guide please contact fpkbta@gmail,com

 Many of the Bozeman Trail corridor highlights along Wyoming’s I-25 and I-90 are located in Johnson and Sheridan Counties.